epccs/MacGyver/readme.md

 Multi-drop serial allows the Raspberry Pi to reach other boards connected with a CAT5 cable.
 The managers have an out of band channel for the connection state (bus state) so that a host (R-Pi) can establish a point to point connection to the remote UPDI port.
 Regular serial communication can be a point to point or point to multi-point.

-I have improvised (mcgyvered) the use of IOFF buffers so the UPDI programming interface can be selected; it results in a UART mode or a UPDI mode.
-A Raspberry Pi hardware UART does not have latency like a USB-serial bridge, so the programming speed is the best possible.
-Programing sends many small sets of data back and forth; USB latency causes reduced UPDI speed.
+I have improvised some IOFF buffers so the UPDI programming interface can be selected; it allows selecting a UART mode or a UPDI mode.
+A Raspberry Pi hardware UART is ideal since it does not have latency like a USB-serial bridge; the programming speed is the best possible.
+Programing sends many small sets of data back and forth; USB latency reduces the apparent UPDI speed.
+UPDI programming allows the use of any fuse, code protection, and functional safety feature.
+An erase command will clear the part so another program and fuse combination can be loaded.
+Thus bricking is not possible, but you can wear out the flash memory (rated for 10k writes).

 ## Status